 Specialty Pharmaceuticals.
 We devote significant R&D resources for our branded products.
 A number of our branded products are protected by patents and have enjoyed market exclusivity.
 Our R&D strategy focuses on branded product development in the area of pain, other central nervous system areas, such as spasticity, and adjacent areas.
 We are presently developing a number of branded products, some of which utilize novel drug-delivery systems, through a combination of internal and collaborative programs.
-As of December 27, 2013, we had two NDAs under review in the U.S. In July 2013, the FDA accepted our MNK-795 NDA and granted it priority review.
+As of September 27, 2013, we had two NDAs under review in the U.S. In July 2013, the FDA accepted our MNK-795 NDA and granted it priority review.
 The FDA has granted conditional approval of the brand name Xartemis XR for the MNK-795 NDA.
 In November 2013, in response to additional data we submitted, the FDA extended their review of the Xartemis XR NDA by three months.
-We anticipate, if approved, Xartemis XR will be launched during the second quarter of fiscal 2014.
-Our NDA for Pennsaid 2%, originally filed as MNK-395, was approved by the FDA in January 2014.
-We expect to launch this product in the second quarter of fiscal 2014.
+We anticipate, if approved, Xartemis XR will be launched during the first half of fiscal 2014.
+Our NDA for MNK-395 was submitted in June 2012 and, after repeating a pharmacokinetic study and submitting the results to the FDA, the application was accepted for filing in August 2013.
+The FDA has granted conditional approval of the name Pennsaid 2% for the MNK-395 NDA.
+If approved, we expect to launch this product in the second half of fiscal 2014.
 MNK-155 has completed Phase III clinical trials and our NDA is expected to be filed with the FDA during the second half of fiscal 2014.

-We are presently developing a number of specialty generic products through a combination of internal and collaborative programs.
+We are presently developing a number of generic products through a combination of internal and collaborative programs.
 From a product development perspective, we are focused on controlled substances with difficult-to-replicate pharmacokinetic profiles.
 In addition, we are focused on process improvements to increase yields and reduce costs.
-As of December 27, 2013, we had five ANDAs on file with the FDA.
-This includes a supplement, filed in February 2013, to our approved ANDA for the 18 mg tablet of Methylphenidate ER.
+As of September 27, 2013, we had five ANDAs on file with the FDA.
+This includes a supplement, filed in February 2013, to our approved ANDA for the 18 mg dosage strength of Methylphenidate ER.
 The FDA has accepted this supplement and granted it priority review.
-In January 2014, we received a Complete Response Letter from the FDA requesting additional information, and we are working to address this request.
-If accepted, we will have all four tablet strengths available on the market, as we currently offer the 27 mg, 36 mg and 54 mg strengths.
+If accepted, we will have all four dosage strengths available on the market, as we currently offer the 27 mg, 36 mg and 54 mg dosage strengths.